 The four teams who entered the NHL were all charged a $6 million expansion fee.
-They were each allowed to keep only two skaters and two goaltenders before the NHL teams could reclaim any one of their players who switched leagues.
+They were each allowed to keep only two skaters and two goaltenders before the NHL teams could reclaim any of their players who switched leagues.
 The league then held an expansion draft so the four newest franchises could fill out their rosters.

-The Oilers has had the most success by winning five Stanley Cups and they are the only team who has not relocated since joining the league.
+The Oilers have had the most success by winning five Stanley Cups and they are the only team who has not relocated since joining the league.
 The Whalers are now the Carolina Hurricanes, the Nordiques have become the Colorado Avalanche and the original Jets moved to the desert and became the Phoenix Coyotes.

 March Records Set

 Teemu Selanne made history on March 30, 1993.
 He finished up his incredible rookie season with a goal and two assists in a 5-4 win at the Calgary Flames.
-He became the first NHL player to ever score 20 goals in a single month.
+He became the first NHL player ever to score 20 goals in a single month.

 Tomas Vokoun made 35 saves for the Pittsburgh Penguins in a 2-0 win over the New York Islanders on March 30, 2013.
 The Penguins finished March with a perfect 15-0-0 record, becoming the first team in league history to win every game in a full month.